zopefoundation/developer_docs/source/becoming-a-contributor.rst

 Becoming a contributor
 ----------------------

-1. Get an account at http://www.zope.org.
+1. Mail webmaster@zope.org for a new user account at www.zope.org.
    Pick a user id that is a valid Unix user id.
 Include this id when you fill out the contributor form.

 2. Print, fill out and sign the `Zope Committer Agreement <http://foundation.zope.org/agreements>`_

 3. Submit the agreement to the Zope Foundation.
 This can be done by either email, fax or post (in order from fastest to slowest).

    The contact details can be found on the `Zope Foundation website <http://foundation.zope.org/about>`_.

 4. Wait for an acknowledgement.
 If you don't get this in a reasonable amount of